PierrickPro/rabbitmq_tutorial/README.md

 - ch.basic_ack: send ack when the message is received
 - ch.basic_nack: send nack when the message is received
 - requeue flag: put back nacked messages in the queue
-- multiple flag: reject all unacknowledged, delivered messages up to and including the message specified
+- multiple flag: reject/accept all unacknowledged, delivered messages up to and including the message specified

 Unacked messages can be tracked with the RabbitMQ web app in "Queues" tab.